marcinjak9/apical.org-gatsby/content/pages/apical-hosts.md

           communities and companies.

-          We offer numerous opportunities for your venue to stand out and gain more visibility!

-          Our team continue working hard on creating a unique and easy-to-use platform that will provide the retreat organizers with all the necessary tools to find the right venue as well as help the retreat venues exposure and maximize their bookings.
+          Our team continue working hard on creating a unique and easy-to-use platform that will provide the retreat organizers with all the necessary tools to find the right venue as well as help the retreat venues expose and maximize their bookings.
         cta:
           link: '#'
           text: Contact us